CharlesPikachu/CharlesFace/README.md

-# Face detection and recognition.【In PyTorch 0.3】
+# Face detection and recognition.

+## Test Platform:
+Python: 3.5
+Pytorch: 0.3.1
+OS: Ubuntu

 ## To Do: